Emergent Pauli blocking in a weakly interacting Bose gas: Theoretical modelling of the system

 For the ideal Bose gas, the collision integral reads

 where $\nu_n$ is the probability for an atom to be in the $n$'th transverse excited state, and $\beta_{1} = 2$ and $\beta_{2} = 1$ are the number of atoms changing state via the collisions.
-The terms in the first square brackets describe the change in rapidities following transverse excitations, while the second square brackets hold the terms describe de-excitations.
-The terms are defines as
+The terms within the first set of square brackets of Eq.~\eqref{eq:collision_integral} describe the creation of quasi-particles and holes following transverse excitations.
+The effects of de-excitations are contained within the second set of square brackets.
+The terms are defined as

-where $\bar \alpha = h$ for $\alpha =p$ and vice versa, $P_\updownarrow (\theta _1,\, \theta _2)=4 c^2\theta _1\theta_2 /[\theta _1^2\theta_2^2 +c^2(\theta _1+\theta_2 )^2]$ is the scattering probability with $c=2a_s/l_\perp ^2$, while $\theta _\pm = \frac 12 (\theta +\theta ^\prime )+\frac 12 (\theta -\theta ^\prime ) \sqrt{1\pm 8/[(\theta -\theta ^\prime )l_\perp ]^2}$ and $\theta _\pm ^\prime = \frac 12 (\theta +\theta ^\prime )-\frac 12 (\theta -\theta ^\prime ) \sqrt{1\pm 8/[(\theta -\theta ^\prime )l_\perp ]^2}$ are the rapidities after a collision leading to excitation or de-excitation of the transverse states, respectively.
+where $\bar \alpha = {\mathrm{h}}$ for $\alpha = {\mathrm{p}}$ and vice versa, $P_\updownarrow (\theta _1,\, \theta _2)=4 c^2\theta _1\theta_2 /[\theta _1^2\theta_2^2 +c^2(\theta _1+\theta_2 )^2]$ is the scattering probability with $c=2a_s/l_\perp ^2$, while $\theta _\pm = \frac 12 (\theta +\theta ^\prime )+\frac 12 (\theta -\theta ^\prime ) \sqrt{1\pm 8/[(\theta -\theta ^\prime )l_\perp ]^2}$ and $\theta _\pm ^\prime = \frac 12 (\theta +\theta ^\prime )-\frac 12 (\theta -\theta ^\prime ) \sqrt{1\pm 8/[(\theta -\theta ^\prime )l_\perp ]^2}$ are the rapidities after a collision leading to excitation or de-excitation of the transverse states, respectively.
 The integration ranges in Eq.~\eqref{eq:collision_channel} are the following: $\mathcal{R}_+$ is the whole real axis, and $\mathcal{R}_-$ is comprised of those real values of $\theta ^\prime $, which yield real $\theta _- $ and $\theta _-^\prime $, i.e. $\mathcal{R}_- =\{ \theta ^\prime : \theta ^\prime < \theta -\sqrt 8/l_\perp \} \cup \{ \theta ^\prime : \theta ^\prime > \theta +\sqrt 8/l_\perp \}$.
 Neglecting any heating effects, the excitation probabilities $\nu_{n} (t)$ follow the simple rate equations

-where $\Gamma _\alpha ^+=(2N)^{-1}\int _{-\infty }^\infty dz \int _{-\infty}^\infty d\theta \, \mathcal{I}_\alpha ^+(\theta )$, $\alpha =p,\, h$.
+where $\Gamma _\alpha ^+=(2N)^{-1}\int _{-\infty }^\infty dz \int _{-\infty}^\infty d\theta \, \mathcal{I}_\alpha ^+(\theta )$, $\alpha =\mathrm{p},\, \mathrm{h}$.